ember-nexus/api/docs/api-endpoints/element/delete-element.md

 ### **🔴 Error 401**

-This error can only be thrown, if the token is invalid or if there is no default anonymous user.
+This error can only be thrown if the token is invalid or if there is no default anonymous user.

 <div class="code-title">Response Headers</div>